 Seeing God Is Absolutely Necessary

-But as it is written: "Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him." (verse 9)
+I Corinthians 2:9 But as it is written: "Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him."

-The general idea in much of the world is that the things of God are "too great" for you and me to comprehend.
-We really can't "get it."
+The general idea in much of the world is that the things of God are too great for you and me to comprehend.
+We really cannot "get it."
 We can't see it.
 But, actually, it is so simple to those whose eyes are open that a child can understand.
 But, brethren, we humanly—to get back to the carnal mind again, the natural mind—are so blinded by our traditions and habits of thinking that we have a very powerful tendency to reject the things of God—even though God has converted us.

 The effect of that is something like this: Remember the story about the three blind men in India who were led up to an elephant?
 Each man was led to a different part of the elephant.
 One had hold of the elephant's trunk.
 And when he was asked what he held, he said, "This is a snake."
 The second man had hold of the elephant's tail, and he said, "This is a rope."
 The third man had hold of the elephant's leg, and he said, "This is a tree."

-God has revealed them to us through His Spirit.
+I Corinthians 2:10-12 But God has revealed them to us through His Spirit.
 For the Spirit searches all things, yes, the deep things of God.
 For what man knows the things of a man except the spirit of the man which is in Him?
 Even so no one knows the things of God except the Spirit of God.
-Now we have received, not the spirit of the world, but the Spirit which is from God, that we might know the things that have been freely given to us by God. (verses 10-12)
+Now we have received, not the spirit of the world, but the Spirit which is from God, that we might know the things that have been freely given to us by God.

 Seeing From God's Perspective

-These things we also speak [Paul, the apostle, specifically; the ministry in its widest application] not in words which man's wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
+I Corinthians 2:13-15 These things we also speak [Paul, the apostle, specifically; the ministry in its widest application], not in words which man's wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.
-But he who is spiritual judges all things, yet he himself is rightly judged by no one. (verses 13-15)
+But he who is spiritual judges all things, yet he himself is rightly judged by no one.

 True wisdom, brethren, is the result of human reason coupled with revelation.
 But even true wisdom will result only if a person believes what God says.
 Then, you see, the person has the opportunity to see God.
 And it is hidden from those who put their faith in human wisdom.

 "Natural" in this context (verses 13-15) does not mean "evil."
 It simply refers to a person whose horizons are bounded by the things of natural life—by "the around and the about."
-Such a person in not equipped to discern the activities of God.
+Such a person is not equipped to discern the activities of God.
 But a person with the Spirit of God can examine that area and scrutinize so as to judge.
 Therefore, you see, in his judgment God comes into the picture.
 And, when the Spirit of God comes into a person's life, the basis of his judgment should change!
-It's not because the person is any "greater" or "better," but because the Spirit of God equips that person to see and to use the wisdom of God, because now he can judge all things from God's perspective.
-That's our responsibility!
+It is not because the person is any greater or better, but because the Spirit of God equips that person to see and to use the wisdom of God, because now he can judge all things from God's perspective.
+That is our responsibility!

 Shadrach, Meshach, and Abed-Nego

-Let's look at an episode in Daniel that I know you are familiar with, but we'll look at it from this point of view.
-Daniel 3:16.
-Here we have Shadrach, Meshach, and Abed-Nego, three Jewish lads, captives, taken to the land of Babylon.
+Let us look at an episode in Daniel that I know you are familiar with, but we will look at it from this point of view.
+In Daniel 3, we have Shadrach, Meshach, and Abed-Nego, three Jewish lads, captives, taken to the land of Babylon.
 They were educated and used by the Babylonian government because they showed such promise.
 But that very selection by the Babylonian government put them in peril because Nebuchadnezzar, in his vanity, made an image to his god.
 He erected it out in the plain of Dura.
 Then he commanded that everybody was to bow down to it.
 At the sound of the musical tone, everyone would prostrate themselves before the god of Nebuchadnezzar.

 And everybody did—except for Shadrach, Meshach, and Abed-Nego.
 They must have stood out like a sore thumb!
 Everybody was down on their knees or down on their belly groveling in the dirt.
 But they remained upright.
-They couldn't hide.
+They could not hide.
 Where were they going to run?

 Now, maybe Nebuchadnezzar did not see it the first time that it occurred—that is, he did not witness it.
 But there were plenty of witnesses that came to him and testified of what Shadrach, Meshach, and Abed-Nego had done—or not done.
 So Nebuchadnezzar ordered a command performance before him.
 "Yeah, Shadrach, Meshach, and Abed-Nego.
 Let's see how brave and courageous you are when you have to do it right before me"—this great oriental potentate surrounded by his police force and all the accusers of Shadrach, Meshach, and Abed-Nego—with a roaring fire there in the background or maybe the foreground.